William Lawrence Adrian: Bishop of Nashville

-On February 2, 1936, Adrian was appointed the seventh bishop of the Diocese of Nashville by Pope Pius XII.
+On February 2, 1936, Adrian was appointed the seventh bishop of Nashville by Pope Pius XII.
 He learned of his appointment by a letter from the Holy See: "among [his] letters...With trembling fingers [he] opened it and read...and was so overwhelmed with wonder that [he] could read no farther."
 Adrian received his episcopal consecration on April 16, 1936, from Archbishop Amelto Cicognani at Sacred Heart Cathedral in Davenport, Iowa.
 Bishops Henry Rohlman and Moses E. Kiley served as co-consecrators.

 Adrian, who became known as a "man who gets things done," oversaw the creation of several parishes, acquisition of a new episcopal residence in East Nashville, Tennessee, remodeling of the Cathedral, and establishment of a diocesan newspaper and the National Council of Catholic Women.
 In 1954, Adrian ordered the racial desegregation of all parochial schools in Nashville and Davidson County, far ahead of public school desegregation.
 He attended the Second Vatican Council in Rome from 1962 to 1965.

+Retirement and death

-On September 4, 1969, Pope Paul VI accepted Adrian's resignation as bishop of the Diocese of Nashville and named him titular bishop of Elo.
+On September 4, 1969, Pope Paul VI accepted Adrian's resignation as bishop of Nashville and named him titular bishop of Elo.
 Adrian resigned that post on January 13, 1971.
 William Adrian died in Nashville on February 13, 1972, at age 88.